pyta-uoft/pyta/examples/README.md

 ## Correctness

-Examples should be compliant with the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide.
+Examples should be compliant with the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide, where possible.
 The [pycodestyle](https://github.com/PyCQA/pycodestyle) tool can be used to check for compliance with PEP 8.

 Examples should be checked with PyTA to ensure the intended message is raised.
 Extraneous messages should be limited in a well-crafted example.